Criminal Justice

 Actor Jussie Smollett listens as his sentence is read at the Leighton Criminal Court Building, March 10, 2022, in Chicago.
 (Brian Cassella/Chicago Tribune via AP, Pool, File)

-The Illinois Supreme Court announced Thursday that it had overturned the 2021 felony conviction of Jussie Smollett, a television actor who became even more of a household name five years ago after falsely reporting that he had been the victim of a violent hate crime.
+The Illinois Supreme Court on Thursday announced it had overturned the 2021 felony conviction of Jussie Smollett, a television actor who became even more of a household name five years ago after prosecutors said he falsely reported that he had been the victim of a violent hate crime.

-The Justices didn’t deny that Smollett, a Black man who identifies as gay, had indeed staged a hate crime and publicly lied about being attacked.
-They wrote that they overturned the case because of a procedural issue—a due process violation—during the years of high-profile legal wrangling.
+The justices didn’t deny that Smollett, a Black man who identifies as gay, had staged a hate crime and publicly lied about attackers shouting homophobic and racist slurs while beating the actor.
+The justices wrote that they overturned the case because of a procedural issue - a due-process violation - as the charges had initially been dropped as part of an agreement between prosecutors and Smollett during the years of high-profile legal wrangling.

-“We are aware that this case has generated significant public interest and that many people were dissatisfied with the resolution of the original case and believed it to be unjust,” the court wrote in its decision.
+“We are aware that this case has generated significant public interest and that many people were dissatisfied with the resolution of the original case and believed it to be unjust,” Justice Elizabeth Rochford wrote in the court’s 5-0 opinion.
 “Nevertheless, what would be more unjust than the resolution of any one criminal case would be a holding from this court that the State was not bound to honor agreements upon which people have detrimentally relied.”

 Give us feedback, share a story tip or update, or report an error.